pmav99/ansible-compile-grass/README.md

 An ansible role for compiling GRASS GIS from source on Ubuntu 18.04.

-Major points:
+Running this will:

+- install all dependencies needed for compiling and running GRASS GIS
+- checkout the source code
+- create a virtualenv in the source code directory and install all the python dependencies
+- compile GRASS GIS

+**Major points**:

-- Almost all configuration options are supported.
+- Almost all configuration options are supported (except `OpenDWG` and `OpenCL`).
 - Both Python 2 and 3 are supported (Python 3 is the default).
 - By default it uses trunk but it should work with any 7.x branch.